Home German Laws Page 31

 1.

-Upon research, we hereby authorize the Management Committee of Shenyang Economic-Technological Area to be responsible for examining,
+Upon research, we hereby authorize the Management Committee of Qingdao Economic-Technological Area to be responsible for examining,

 approving and administrating the foreign-funded enterprises in related service trade sectors set up inside its zone for the purpose